Skip to contents

 Details

-This validation check could return a false positive or a false negative results with some formulas as it is difficult to test, or even list all possible variations of supported vs. unsupported formulas.
-This makes testing difficult.
-In addition, many valid model formulas that can be succesfully fitted, are not correctly converted into character labels.
-Thus, this function triggers a warning in case of failure, not an error, and returns a logic value.
-If this value is FALSE, the statistics in 'ggpmisc' skip the generation of an equation label, setting it to NA.
-However, if the formula is accepted by the model fit function, other labels and the numeric estimates of the fitted coefficients remain usable.
-The stats can be used also with models that are not polynomials or containing transformations.
+Many valid model formulas that can be successfully fitted, cannot be automatically converted into correct character labels by functions in 'ggpmisc'.
+Thus, this function triggers a warning in case of a test failure, not an error, returning a logic value.
+If this value is FALSE, the statistics in 'ggpmisc' skip the generation of an equation label, setting it to NA, while returning other character labels and the numeric estimates of the fitted coefficients.
+Thus, the stats can be used also with models that are not polynomials or containing transformations, but in this case the model equation when needed needs to be assembled in user's code within a call to `aes()`.

 Model formulas with and without an intercept term are accepted as valid, as +0, -1 and +1 are accepted.
 If a single as.is power term is included or if arithmetic (sqrt(), exp(), log()), or trigonometric functions (cos(), sin(), tan(), etc.) are encountered a warning is issued about the need to pass a matching argument to parameter eq.x.rhs of the statistic.